Funding for AIHA’s partnerships and programs has long been rooted in a unique collaboration between the U.S. government and the private sector.

 - U.S. Library of Congress / Open World Leadership Center

 - The Global Fund to Fight AIDS, Tuberculosis and Malaria

 - World Health Organization (WHO)

-AIHA’s work is also supported by other corporate, foundation, and individual funding.
+AIHA’s work is also supported by individual donations.